cb-geo/lem-doc/input/input.md

 #### Friction angle

-Is the friction angle of the material that is used in the conventional Mohr-Columnb failure citeria.
+Is the friction angle of the material that is used on the conventional Mohr-Columnb failure citeria.

 ```json
       "friction_angle" : 0.0